Stella Manzie: Early life

-Manzie was born on 13 June 1960 to senior civil servant Gordon Manzie and Rosalind Manzie.
+Stella Manzie was born on 13 June 1960 to senior civil servant Gordon Manzie and his wife, Rosalind.
 She was educated at Hertfordshire and Essex Girls' High School and Fettes College before studying for an English degree at Newnham College, Cambridge.
 She completed postgraduate study at the Polytechnic of Central London and University of Birmingham, the latter in Local Government and Health in 1992.

 Career

 Manzie became an administrative assistant for the Association of County Councils in 1982, before becoming an administrative officer for the Society of Local Authority Chief Executives and Senior Managers in 1984.
-She worked as a team leader in Birmingham City Council 1987-1988 before becoming a management consultant in Price Waterhouse Management Consultants in 1988, a role she held before returning to local government in 1992, when she worked as borough director for Redditch Borough Council, where she was the youngest council chief executive in the country.
+She worked as a team leader in Birmingham City Council 1987–1988 before becoming a management consultant in Price Waterhouse Management Consultants in 1988, a role she held before returning to local government in 1992, when she worked as borough director for Redditch Borough Council, where she was the youngest council chief executive in the country.
 During her time at Redditch Borough Council, she "oversaw a 25 per cent cut in spending and cull of senior management".

 In 1997 she became chief executive of West Berkshire Council before moving onto Coventry City Council in 2001.
 In her seven years as chief executive of Coventry City Council, she oversaw its improvement from a start as one of the worst-performing local authorities in the country.

 She worked as a senior civil servant in the Scottish Government from 2008 to 2011, first as Director General for Finance and Corporate Services, then as Director General for Justice and Communities.